CORONAVIRUS IN PERU & MACHU PICCHU

 WHAT TOURIST ATTRACTIONS ARE OPEN?

-Archaeological sites, museums and other attractions are currently still closed but are starting to reopen gradually from the 15th of October.
+Archaeological sites, museums and other attractions started to reopen gradually from the 15th of October.
 Below is a list of some of the most popular sites in different areas of Peru.

-MACHU PICCHU - CLOSED; open from the 1st of November.
-Tickets (free until the 14th of November) must be obtained in advance here (sold out until 14th Nov).
+MACHU PICCHU - OPEN.
+Tickets are free until the 31st of December 2020, but must be obtained in advance here.
 CHILDREN UNDER 14 AND ADULTS OVER 65 YEARS WILL NOT BE GRANTED ENTRY.

 CUSCO RUINS - OPEN, 50% capacity, by reservation only (Sacsayhuaman, Qenqo, Tambomachay, Pukapukara)

 SACRED VALLEY RUINS - OPEN, 50% capacity, by reservation only (Pisac, Ollantaytambo, Chinchero Moray)

 SOUTHERN VALLEY RUINS - OPEN, 50% capacity by reservation only (Tipon, Pikillaqta)